aghazaly/airbnb/README.md

 # airbnb
-airbnb_data_analysis
+This package instantiate a data object which includes sample data from airbnb

-To install:
+# To install:

 CD to airbnb folder then run the following command pip install .

-To run:
+# To run:

 from airbnb_data import Data

 data_object = Data('price')

 data = data_object.load_data()

 data['seattle_calendar']